zazuko/rdf-vocabularies/README.md

 ## Usage

-`@zazuko/rdf-vocabularies` exposes a default function and an object:
+`@zazuko/rdf-vocabularies` exposes a (default) async function and an object:

 The default exposed function (`require('@zazuko/rdf-vocabularies')(options)`) accepts an optional `options` object:

-* `options.only: Array?` default: `undefined`, a subset of all available prefixes, will only load these.
+* `options.only: Array?`, default: `undefined`, a subset of all available prefixes, will only load these.
 * `options.factory: RDF/JS DatasetFactory`, default: [`rdf-ext`](https://github.com/rdf-ext/rdf-ext), a dataset
 factory abiding by the [RDF/JS Dataset Specification](https://rdf.js.org/dataset-spec/), used to create the returned datasets.
+* `options.stream: Boolean`, default: `false`, whether to return a RDF/JS quad stream instead of regular objects/datasets.

 Loading all ontologies as datasets: